 And we are still growing!
 We expect to have more than 200 grassroots leaders by 2025.

 Our newest initiative, Vision/Action 2025, will direct more than $60 million of federal, state and foundation support to 30 low-income, Black, Latinx, and Native American communities to buttress climate change resilience.
 Our initiative is also intended to highlight the need to change federal, state and municipal programs to make them more equitable and effective.

-“Anthropocene” is the name for the epoch in geologic history when earth systems no longer follow their natural course but are instead directed by humans.
-The geologic markers of the epoch, found across the globe, consist of technofossils (industrial litter deposited by rivers and streams) and radionuclides (from atomic blasts).
-Before it is officially part of the geologic time scale, the name must be formally adopted by the International Union of Geological Sciences.
+“Anthropocene” is the name of the epoch in geologic history when earth systems no longer follow their natural course but are directed by humans.
+Its geologic markers, found across the globe, consist of technofossils (industrial litter deposited by rivers and streams) and radionuclides (from atomic blasts).
+Before it is officially part of the geologic time scale, the name must be adopted by the International Union of Geological Sciences.

-But regardless of its official acceptance by geoscientists, Anthropocene has entered our vocabulary and is here to stay.
-The reason is that it clearly summarizes what so many people have understood for at least two generations: that humans have decisively changed (for the worse) the physical and biological nature of the planet.
-The degradation of air, water and soil, the disappearance of habitats and extinction of species, and the growing threat to human civilization itself, all combine to make ours a unique and perilous time in global history.
+But regardless of its official acceptance, Anthropocene has entered our vocabulary.
+The reason is it summarizes what so many people have understood for two generations: that humans have changed for the worse the physical and biological nature of the planet.
+The degradation of air, water and soil, the disappearance of habitats and extinction of species, and the growing threat to human civilization itself, combine to make ours a perilous time.

 The solution to the crisis is not obscure.
-It is simply humans acting in concert – in alliance – to first protect vital air, water and land, and to end the use of fossil fuels and other sources of global warming.
-But to do that requires significant changes in how we live, where we travel, and what we eat.
+It is simply humans acting in concert – in alliance – to protect vital air, water and land, and end the use of fossil fuels and other sources of global warming.
 Anthropocene Alliance was formed to advance this essential work of self and community transformation.